abentley/oaf/README.md

 so this a catch-22, but one that Git users have long accepted.

 # Installation
-Oaf is in its early days, so binaries are provided for only Ubuntu 20.04 for x86-64.
+Oaf is in its early days, so binaries are provided for only x86-64.

 It is written in the Rust language, so you'll need a copy of the Rust toolchain to install from source.
 The easiest way to do that is:
-`cargo install --locked --git https://github.com/abentley/oaf --tag $TAG` where $TAG is a version string like `v0.1.1`.
+`cargo install --locked oaf`.
+This will install the latest published version.

 Git must be installed for Oaf to function.
 Oaf is typically tested with Git 2.25.x